OLD UGLY BATHROOM MAKEOVER

 It provides a much more natural light, color, makes everything look more clean and is brighter than the regular bulbs which can seem too yellow in some spaces.
 Daylight bulbs also produce (in our opinion) much better photos for listings, marketing purposes when you're trying to attract tenants or buyers.

 It pays to shop around.
 For these three (shower head, towel shelf, light fixture), we found the BEST deals on Amazon.com for our old ugly bathroom makeover.
-But for the other things, we found better pricing at The Home Depot.
-For small standard sized items like drain covers, new faucet knob caps... go to ACE Hardware of The Home Depot, they will be much less expensive and they'll have them in stock.
+But for the other things, we found better pricing at The Home Depot, Lowe's and ACE.
+For small standard sized items like drain covers, new faucet knob caps... go to ACE Hardware of The Home Depot, they will most likely be much less expensive and they'll have them in stock.
 And if you aren't sure about the size, someone there will help you!

 For more bathroom makeover before and after photos, and how-to's... visit HGTV for some more inspiration here.